lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 }
 ```

-Now this is what that looks like:
+Now, this is what that looks like:

 ![Radio buttons with an outlined red circle between the labels.](./after-element.png)

-Now that we have the styling in place, we are going to move the `background` of the after pseudo element when the radio input is `:checked`
+Now we have the styling in place.
+Let's only add the `background` of the `::after` pseudo-element when the radio input is `:checked`.

 ```scss{14-18}
 input[type='radio'] {